sylabs/examples/graphics/rendering/blender/README.md

 <br>

-The above examples are all using the `–-nv` option, for bringing into the container the nVidia libraries from the host.
+The above examples are all using the `–-nv` option, for bringing into the container the Nvidia libraries from the host.

 <br>